johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.17 Pre-Solo Knowledge Test and Review.md

 - [ ] Review past lessons
 - [ ] Review pre-solo ground school content
 - [ ] Review [[POH]]
-- [ ] After phase check, schedule a flight to the practice area
+- [ ] After phase check, schedule a solo flight to the practice area
-- [ ] After phase check, schedule a flight in the pattern
+- [ ] After phase check, schedule a solo flight in the pattern

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*